bkd-mba-fbi/webapp-schulverwaltung/README.md

 </body>
 ```

-To configure the app, you have to rename the file `settings.example.js` to `settings.js` and adjust its contents.
+To configure the app, you have to rename the file
+`settings.example.js` to `settings.js` and adjust its contents.

 ### Authorization

-The website integrating this application has to make sure the OAuth access token is available in localStorage under the key `CLX.LoginToken` (e.g. by setting `localStorage.setItem('CLX.LoginToken', '...')`).
-If not provided, the application displays a unauthenticated message to the user.
+The website integrating this application has to make sure the OAuth
+access token is available in localStorage under the key
+`CLX.LoginToken` (e.g. by setting
+`localStorage.setItem('CLX.LoginToken', '...')`).
+If not provided, the
+application displays a unauthenticated message to the user.

+### Important Notes

+- When integrated in the Evento Application, the App is wrapped in a
+  `<form>` tag.
+It is therefore important, that all `<button>`'s are
+  defined with `type="button"` attribute, otherwise the global form
+  will get submitted which results in a page reload.

 ## Development